TaKO8Ki/frum/README.md

 ### Homebrew

 If you’re using Homebrew on macOS, install the [`frum`](https://formulae.brew.sh/formula/frum) formula.
+For more information, please see [Install Ruby with Frum](https://mac.install.guide/ruby/14.html) written by Daniel Kehoe.

 ```
 $ brew install frum
 ```
-Daniel Kehoe has written a detailed guide to [Install Ruby with Frum](https://mac.install.guide/ruby/14.html) on macOS using Homebrew.

 ### Arch Linux